hav4ik/hav4ik.github.io/articles/_posts/2019-01-22-mtl-a-practical-survey.md

 <a name="section14"></a>
 ### 1.4.
 Remarks and Modifications

-Absolutely brilliant! [ten out of ten][chuck-ten]!
-It outperforms [Chen et al. (2017)][chen2017] and [Kendall et al. (2018)][kendall2018] consistently with a large margin!
+This new method outperforms [Chen et al. (2017)][chen2017] and [Kendall et al. (2018)][kendall2018] consistently with a large margin!
 Heck, it even outperforms the single-task classifier in most of the benchmarks!
 Absolute insanity!
-The [second author][vkoltun] is also a beast in modern Machine Learning!
 This is by far the most tasty *instant noodle* in this survey!

+> **Question:** Can I use this algorithm effectively with other network architectures?

 The upper-bound formulation of \eqref{eq:lambdaopt} by the authors, although it is designed for encoder-decoder architecture, can be generalized to a tree-like structures that will be described in [Section 3.3][section-3-3].
 The extended proof is provided in [Appendix B.1][appendix-b-1].